microsoft/playwright/docs/src/test-reporter-api/class-reporter.md

 ## optional async method: Reporter.onEnd
 * since: v1.10

-Called after all tests has been run, or testing has been interrupted.
+Called after all tests have been run, or testing has been interrupted.
 Note that this method may return a [Promise] and Playwright Test will await it.

 ### param: Reporter.onEnd.result
 * since: v1.10